Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 Does climate matter for heat pumps?

-How does a heat pump compare with a furnace?
+How does a heat pump compare to a furnace?

-and is critical for certain colder climates.
-That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As odd as it seems, during heating season, a heat pump is designed to remove heat from the outside air and use it to warm the inside air.
-Even when it feels cold outside, there is still an adequate amount of heat for the heat pump to work properly, but at extremely low temperatures there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+A furnace is a stronger heating system and is necessary for certain cooler climates.
+That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
+As weird as it may sound, during heating season, a heat pump is designed to pull heat from the air outside and use it to heat the inside air.
+Although it may be too cool outside for comfort, there is still a sufficient amount of heat for the heat pump to function well, but at exceptionally low temperatures there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may be ideal during the heating season for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-a free in-home quote.
-We are happy to answer any and all of your questions to ensure you choose the right option for your home.
+If you still aren’t convinced which system is best for your home, call Stallion Heating and Air Conditioning to schedule a free in-home quote.
+We are happy to answer any and all of your questions to ensure you make the right decision for your home.